 The Clerk of the Council serves as the elections official and is responsible for all candidate filings, the issuance and acceptance of nomination papers, City measures, and publication of all legal notices as well as campaign and conflict of interest filings required by the Fair Political Practices Commission (FPPC).

 The City Council is made up of a Mayor and six Councilmembers, for a total of seven members.
 City Councilmembers are nominated by their respective wards and the Mayor seat is nominated at-large.
 The offices of Mayor and City Council are non-partisan.

 The Mayor serves a term of two years, with a maximum of four consecutive terms.
 While, Councilmembers each serve a four-year term, with a maximum of three consecutive four-year terms.
-At the next City election, to be held on November 3, 2020; Wards 1, 3 and 5, and the Mayor's seat will be up for election.

-- Election Results – Mayor and City Council (1886-2018)
+- Election Results – Mayor and City Council (1886-2020)

-- Election Results – Measures and Charter Amendments (1886-2016)
+- Election Results – Measures and Charter Amendments (1886-2018)

 - Search Campaign Contribution Filings (2012 to present)

 - Fair Political Practices Commission Forms and Deadlines

 - City of Santa Ana - Campaign Contribution Limits